This post was last updated May 2017, since so much has changed since I first wrote this review!

 Edit and Touch Up are listed separately on the homepage, but they’re really the same thing: manipulating your photo.
-Through this menu, you can crop, resize, add fonts, change the colors, and more.
+Through this menu, you can crop, resize, add text, change the colors, and more.
 They even have a special set of tools for touching up images of people, which allow you to make simple changes like removing blemishes and whitening teeth.

 Lastly, there’s the Collage function, which gives users the ability to edit several photos together to make a single larger photo.
-Once you’ve chosen the layout, you can also choose to go into the Edit functions, where you can future manipulated your images.
+Once you’ve chosen the layout, you can also choose to go into the Edit functions, where you can further manipulated your images.

 Let’s take a close look at these functions, along with some pros and cons of each:

 The Edit function is split into eight categories of options (one of which is Touch Up – if you choose the Touch Up option on the home page, you’ll simply be take to this group of options first).
 If you pay for a premium account, you’ll have more options, but even with just a basic account, there are hundreds of ways to manipulate your photos.
 Here’s a quick overview of what’s available:

 - Basic Edits give you the abilities to crop, change the canvas color, rotate the image, affect the exposure, manipulate the color, sharpen, and resize.

 - Effects allows you to easy change an image, similar to the options available on Instagram.
 However, on PicMonkey, you have TONS of other options and a lot more control.
 You can fade effects to be extremely minimal and choose other options based on the effect.